jeppesens/homebridge-glue/README.md

 ## Events
 Glue have events that they list in the app.
 This plugin checks those events every 10 seconds and updates the status accordingly.
+- __For the "normal" Glue Lock:__
-Keep in mind that manually locking or unlocking the door doesn't trigger an event.
+  - Keep in mind that manually locking or unlocking the door doesn't trigger an event unless you have the Pro version.

 ## Homebridge